 Maybe you fell for the hoodwink Santa was a mushroom.
 I know I did for years.
 It took me decades to figure out R. Gordon Wasson was a spook seeding disinfo.
 Same thing for the theory Jesus was a mushroom.
 Yes, Siberians used mushrooms during the ceremonies (and so did some Templars).
 But Siberian shamans don’t worship reindeer and don’t travel in sleighs.
 Others try to assert Santa was invented by Madison Avenue, when, in fact Santa emerged all over Europe during the Middle Ages.

-Since Santa was built on top of the Saka ceremonies, he is really a father god, like Odin/Zeus/Jupiter.
+Since Santa was built on top of Scythian ceremonies, he’s really a father god, like Odin/Zeus/Jupiter.
 But the Zoroastrians dispensed with the pantheon, claiming one great spirit ran the entire universe, and that person was soon dubbed Yahweh.
 Both the Zoroastrians and the Buddhists evolved from Scythian culture.
 Scythians wore red outfits just like Santa.
-Santa’s hat is a phygerian with a puff ball, just like the Saka hat.
-Sakas worshiped a golden deer with antlers.
-In the beginning, the Saka god rode a magic horse with eight legs.
+Santa’s hat is a phygerian with a puff ball, just like the Scythian hat.
+Scythians worshiped a golden deer with antlers.
+In the beginning, the Scythian god rode a magic horse with eight legs.
 His ravens morph into Zwarte Piet in the Netherlands and magic elves in England.
-The primary intoxicate of the Saka for millennia was cannabis.
-No mushrooms nor mushroom iconography can be found in the kurgans, although cannabis abounds in the form of hemp clothing, hemp flowers and hemp seeds, and often a couple of cannabis kolas crossed on top of the corpse’s chest.
-Not to mention the elaborate golden chalices used for ceremonies have been found to contain residues of cannabis and opium.
+The primary intoxicate of the Scythians for millennia was cannabis.
+No mushrooms nor mushroom iconography can be found in their kurgans, although cannabis abounds in the form of hemp clothing, hemp flowers and hemp seeds, and often a couple of cannabis kolas crossed on top of the corpse’s chest.
+Not to mention the elaborate golden Scythian chalices have been found to contain residues of cannabis and opium.
 So where do you think Santa really came from?
 A mushroom?
 Or our Scythian ancestors?
 It’s worth noting that like the Native Americans, the Scythians believed their ancestors emerged from the north.